Detecting and Routing DWG Version Compatibility in Python Pipelines

 AC1032 |

-Files newer than your converter’s maximum supported version will either raise parsing exceptions or silently drop entities.
-To prevent data loss, implement a three-tier routing strategy:
+Files whose ACAD code exceeds your converter’s maximum supported version will either raise a parsing exception or — more dangerously — silently drop entities.
+The three-stage routing strategy is:

-- Header Inspection: Read the first 6 bytes synchronously before loading the full file into memory.
+- Header inspection: read the first 6 bytes synchronously before loading the full binary into memory.

 import logging